10 Things You Need for College in the Northeast

 3. Camera

 There’s a reason people make pilgrimages to the Northeast: it’s really pretty.
 Like, really pretty.
-If you don’t plan to spend four years taking artsy pictures of that one perfect maple tree or your friend drinking coffee while bundled against the snow, you’ve got another thing coming.
+If you don’t plan to spend your four years of college taking artsy pictures of that one perfect maple tree or your friend drinking coffee while bundled against the snow, you’ve got another thing coming.
 There are so many Instagram-able things to see and do up North, you’ll want to capture them all.

 4. Scarves/bandanas